Lorenzovagliano/Game-PerdidosNoIcex/README.md

 To build program, use:

     make
-**Attention: In order to compile, it is necessary to have the SFML library installed on Linux and to create a "./build/" directory.** The command may vary depending on your Linux distribution.
+**Warning: In order to compile, it is necessary to have the SFML library installed on Linux and to create a "./build/" directory.** The command may vary depending on your Linux distribution.
 On Ubuntu, you can use the following command to install SFML: sudo apt-get install libsfml-dev.

 ### **Execution**
 ---